 We maintain a tax-qualified defined contribution plan that is intended to meet the requirements of Section 401(k) of the Code, commonly called a 401(k) plan.
 The 401(k) plan is available on the same terms to substantially all of our U.S. employees, including our U.S.-based NEOs.
 Each participant can elect to contribute from 0% to 100% of his or her eligible earnings to the 401(k) plan, subject to Internal Revenue Service ("IRS") and ERISA limitations.
 The deferred amount is invested in accordance with the election of the participant in a variety of investment choices, including a Company stock fund.
 Subject to certain limitations, we have the option to match a participant's contributions to the 401(k) plan, and we currently do match a percentage of a participant's 401(k) contributions.
-In addition, U.S. employees not eligible to participate in the U.S. pension plan are entitled to a company retirement contribution of 3% of the employee's eligible earnings subject to IRS limitations.
-A participant is fully vested in his or her own salary reduction contributions, but the right to company contributions is subject to vesting as provided by the 401(k) plan.
+In addition, U.S. employees not eligible to participate in the U.S. pension plan are entitled to a company retirement contribution of 3% of the employee's eligible earnings subject to Vesting as provided by the 401(k) plan.
 All NEOs receive company-matching contributions.
 The only NEOs receiving company retirement contributions are Messrs.
 Rosgaard, Hilsheimer and Sathyanarayanan.